14 Best Things to Do in West Melbourne (FL)

 Andretti Thrill Park

-The Andretti name is synonymous with speed and auto racing.
-For adrenaline junkies who need a little break from the beach and mundane historic sites, there’s no better place to spend a few afternoon hours than Andretti Thrill Park on South Babcock Street in Melbourne.
+I don’t need to tell you that the Andretti name is synonymous with speed and auto racing.
+For adrenaline junkies there’s no better place to spend a few hours than Andretti Thrill Park in Melbourne.

 14 Best Things to Do in West Melbourne (FL):